gus-drt/gus-drt/README.md

 <div>

 # Hi 👋, I'm Gustavo Duarte!
-I’m an Artificial Intelligence student at the Federal University of Goiás, co-founder of Clareia, and AI researcher.
+I’m an Artificial Intelligence student at the Federal University of Goiás.

-Currently, I’m building Clareia — an educational platform that leverages gamification and AI to help students get into their dream university.
 </div>

 ---